-Flaxseed is a good source of B-complex vitamins, which are known for making hair grow strong, healthy and fast.
-And vitamin E helps reduce the effects of free radicals on your scalp, thereby promoting hair growth.
+Flaxseed is a good source of B-complex vitamins known for making hair grow strong, healthy, and fast.
+And it also contains vitamin E, which helps reduce the effects of free radicals on your scalp, thereby promoting hair growth.

-Freshly ground flaxseeds may be easier to digest than their whole counterparts, which tend to pass through the digestive tract undigested.
-But even eating them whole may provide some benefit.
+Freshly ground flaxseeds are easier to digest than their whole counterparts, which tend to pass through the GI tract undigested.
 Here are a few ways to add more flax seeds to your diet:

 - Add a teaspoon of ground flaxseed to salad dressings or smoothies.

-- Mix a tablespoon of ground flaxseed into 8 ounces yogurt or oatmeal.
+- Mix a tablespoon of ground flaxseed into 8 ounces of yogurt, granola, or oatmeal.